Scream If You Wanna Go Faster: Commercial performance

-In the United Kingdom, Scream If You Wanna Go Faster sold 9,000 copies on its first day of release, and although it was expected to reach the top three, the album debuted at number five on the UK Albums Chart on 21 May 2001, selling around 22,000 copies in its first week.
-It remained 16 weeks inside the chart, and became the 127th best selling album of 2001 in the United Kingdom.
+In the United Kingdom, Scream If You Wanna Go Faster sold 9,000 copies on its first day of release, and although it was expected to reach the top three, the album debuted at number five on the UK Albums Chart on 21 May 2001, selling 35,356 copies in its first week.
+It remained 23 weeks inside the chart, and became the 127th best selling album of 2001 in the United Kingdom.
 The album was certified Gold by the British Phonographic Industry (BPI).
 Across Europe, Scream If You Wanna Go Faster attained moderate success.
 It Austria, it debuted at number 43 on 3 June 2001, reaching its peak of number 30 two weeks later.
 Similarly in Germany, the album reached number 29 on the album chart.
 It experienced more success in Greece and Italy, reaching numbers five and eight, respectively.
 According to Halliwell, the album's low sales made "disappointment hit [her] hard.
 I was so proud of the record that I wanted the progress I had made to be recognised.
 The way it was looking, though, it wasn't even going to be heard".